A Dichotomy for Maximum PCSPs on Graphs: Introduction

-While the Goemans-Williamson algorithm can still be used, as our main result we design an algorithm with a better approximation guarantee: If $G$ contains a bipartite subgraph with $\rho$ edges, our algorithm efficiently finds a triangle-free subgraph of $G$ with $0.8823\rho$ edges.
-Our algorithm is a randomised combination of the Goemans-Williamson original ``random hyperplane algorithm'', and an algorithm that first selects ``long edges'' (meaning edges for which the angle between the corresponding vectors from the SDP solution is above a certain threshold) and then applies a random hyperplane rounding, selecting ``shorter edges'' (still longer than some other threshold).
+While the Goemans-Williamson algorithm can still be used, as one of our results we design an algorithm with a better approximation guarantee: If $G$ contains a bipartite subgraph with $\rho$ edges, our algorithm efficiently finds a triangle-free subgraph of $G$ with $0.8823\rho$ edges.\footnote{We note that our algorithm can be easily extended to the case where edges have positive weights.} Our algorithm is a randomised combination of the Goemans-Williamson original ``random hyperplane algorithm'', and an algorithm that first selects ``long edges'' (meaning edges for which the angle between the corresponding vectors from the SDP solution is above a certain threshold) and then applies a random hyperplane rounding, selecting ``shorter edges'' (still longer than some other threshold).
 The probability of the biased coin that selects one of the two algorithms depends on certain geometric quantities which guarantee that the resulting subgraph is indeed triangle-free.
-We complement our tractability result by showing that it is $\NP$-hard to find a triangle-free subgraph with $(25 / 26 + \epsilon) \rho \approx (0.961 + \epsilon) \rho$ edges.
+We complement our tractability result for this problem by showing that it is $\NP$-hard to find a triangle-free subgraph with $(25 / 26 + \epsilon) \rho \approx (0.961 + \epsilon) \rho$ edges.
 This result is obtained by a reduction from H\aa{}stad's 3-bit PCP~\cite{Hastad01}.